 Seaton Delaval Hall, Northumberland, NE26 4QR

-Please join us for an evening lecture with Dr Annette Rubery and Dr Nicholas Helm to discuss Sir John Vanbrugh’s plays and theatre.
+Please join us for an evening lecture with Dr Annette Rubery and Dr Nicholas Helm to discuss Sir John Vanbrugh and the Queen's Theatre in the Haymarket

 This nationwide series of VANBRUGH300 lectures, held across the great houses designed by Sir John Vanbrugh, has been generously supported by The National Lottery Heritage Fund in partnership with The Georgian Group.